hashgraph/hedera-proof-of-action-microservice/README.md

 An action can be submitted to HCS as a `hash`, `encrypted`, or `direct` ( `direct` is the default).

+An optional, client-generated, non-unique `clientId` can be submitted and later used to lookup actions.

 ```json
 POST /v1/action/
 content-type: application/json